 You can make do with a poor rod or reel, but if you can’t see the fish in these environments, you are not even in the ball game.

-The best polarized sunglasses for fishing cut through the surface glare and give you a clear view of the water column allowing you to spot fish and put your lure or fly right in front of them so they eat it.
+The best fishing sunglasses for fishing cut through the surface glare and give you a clear view of the water column allowing you to spot fish and put your lure or fly right in front of them so they eat it.

-We’ve reviewed the top brands’ best polarized fishing sunglasses to help you buy a pair you’ll love.
+We’ve reviewed the top brands’ best polarized sunglasses to help you buy a pair you’ll love.